 Baguette diamonds on the other hand have sharp edges and reflect light like a hologram.
 They do not have quite the brilliant sparkle like that of an emerald cut diamond.
 Baguette cut diamonds are more easily available than emerald cut diamonds but emerald cuts are more popular nonetheless.
 Baguette cuts are generally cheaper and emerald cuts are on the expensive side.

-Needless to say, but with the passage of time vintage classics diamond have overshadowed contemporary modish jewels and have taken over the fashion industry.
+Needless to say, with the passage of time vintage classic diamonds have overshadowed contemporary modish jewels and have taken over the fashion industry.

-Baguette cut diamonds have exceptionally displayed their worth not only as accent stones but also as indispensable elements of eternity bands and various other types of rings.
-They are extremely affordable and when paired up with brilliant cut diamonds formulate an unprecedented work of art.
+Baguette cut diamonds have exceptionally displayed their worth not only as accent stones but also as indispensable elements of eternity bands and various types of engagement rings.
+They are extremely affordable and when paired up with brilliant-cut diamonds formulate an unprecedented work of art.